THINKER - in - RESIDENCE

 Working in 8 week cycles with a combination of a Friday on site and a Saturday seminar for the first year at 8 week intervals.

-(i.e. 6 bookings a year)
+(i.e. 6 dates a year)

 Example three